Avro Canada C102 Jetliner: Flight testing

-During its first inspection in November the servo rudder was removed as unnecessary but the servo elevators were retained for dealing with extreme centre-of-gravity positions.
+During the prototype's first inspection in November 1949, the servo rudder was removed after having been deemed to be unnecessary, however, the servo elevators were retained for handling with extreme centre-of-gravity positions.
+Around this time, Delos W. Rentzel of the United States Aeronautics Administration publicly declared that the American market was keen to accommodate the Jetliner.

-In April 1950, the Jetliner carried the world's first jet airmail from Toronto to New York City in 58 minutes– half the previous record (c.
-340 miles, 352 mph).
-The flight was highly publicized and the crew was welcomed with a ticker tape parade through the streets of Manhattan.
+On 18 April 1950, the Jetliner carried the world's first jet airmail 365 miles from Malton Airport in Toronto, to New York City's Idlewild Airport in fifty-nine minutes and fifty-six seconds–half that of commercial flights.
+The flight was highly publicized and the crew was greeted by a group of officials and a crowd of several hundred onlookers.
 So new was the concept of jet power that the Jetliner was made to park far from the terminal, and pans were placed under the engines in case they dripped any "self-igniting fuel."
-On its return the next day, the Jetliner returned to Canada via Montreal.
+On the next day, the Jetliner returned to Toronto via Montreal.

-At the time, in the mid-1950s, the Cold War was starting and the Canadian authorities were in the midst of expanding the military.
-Avro was involved in designing the first dedicated jet-powered, all-weather fighter for the RCAF, the Avro Canada CF-100 Canuck.
-The project was somewhat delayed, although the company's continuing work on the Jetliner caused some controversy.
-After the prototype returned, it still had no immediate sales prospects, and C.D.
-Howe (the "minister of everything") therefore ordered the program stopped in December 1951.
-The second prototype Jetliner, nearly completed in the main assembly hangar, was broken up at that time.
+The US-based National Airlines held discussions with Avro towards the prospective purchasing of four Jetliners with an option for six more aircraft.
+In response to this interest, the second prototype Jetliner was intended to incorporate National's requirements.
+Specifically, changed included the adoption of an elongated fuselage that could accommodate up to 60 passengers, the fitting of double-slotted flaps, increased range, and provision for the installation of various models of engine.